zinguala/DevSecOps12_FinalProject/README.md

 -create private key for secured ssh connection: “sudo ssh-keygen”

-- copy to privet key for web machine host connection- use the username and password created for ansible at the web machine:
+-copy to privet key for web machine host connection- use the username and password created for ansible at the web machine:

 “ssh-copy-id -i /root/.ssh/id_rsa username@webmachine-ip-address”

-- if there is no etc/ansible directory : “mkdir /etc/ansible/inventory”
+-if there is no etc/ansible directory : “mkdir /etc/ansible/inventory”

 -create inventory file.